 Nadaswaram Music Instrument Description

-It is double reed wind instrument partially similar to North India’s Shenai but much longer, with hardwood body and a large flaring bell that is usually made of metal or wood.
-Nadaswaram is known to be ‘the world’s loudest non-brass acoustic instruments’.
-The instrument is usually played in pairs, and is accompanied by a pair of drums usually referred as Thalvi.
+It is a double-reed wind instrument partially similar to North India’s Shenai but much longer, with a hardwood body and a large flaring bell that is usually made of metal or wood.
+Nadaswaram is known to be ‘the world’s loudest non-brass acoustic instrument’.
+The instrument is usually played in pairs and is accompanied by a pair of drums usually referred to as Thalvi.

 Famous Nadaswaram Music Instrument Artists in India